kaizen-ai/kaizenflow/docs/Documentation_about_guidelines.md

 - You can:
   - Check in a branch and use GitHub to render it
-  - Use pycharm to edit, which also renders it side-by-side
+  - Use Pycharm to edit, which also renders it side-by-side

 ## Table of content (TOC)